Stability of Weighted Majority Voting under Estimated Weights: Introduction

-Secondly, We study the influence of \trust{} and \trustworthiness{} in a statistical way.
-Considering that a decision maker may sometimes overestimate source \trustworthiness{} while sometimes underestimate it, but the expectation is correct -- unbiased estimation\footnote{Generally, the estimation error always exists, but it is relatively small and is zero on average with enough data \cite{2013BEREND:estimate_error_0,freedman1963:consistency_bayes}}.
-We define two types of stability based on this unbiased estimation: \emph{Stability of Correctness} and \emph{Stability of Optimality}. \emph{Stability of Correctness} reasons whether what a decision maker believes of decision accuracy equals what he actually achieves.
-We proved that whatever distributions source \trustworthiness{} follows, as long as unbiased estimation is used, a decision maker gets the accuracy as if the \trustworthiness{} is known -- complete stability.
-This means the shape and the variance of \trustworthiness{} are irrelevant to the stability. \emph{Stability of Optimality} reasons how much room for the improvement of decision accuracy is there, when there is better estimation.
-We prove an upper bound of how much decision accuracy can be improved if better estimation is provided, and provide a quantitative reasoning of the relation between the estimation error of source \trustworthiness{} and the change in decision accuracy.
+In this paper, we propose a formal analysis of the stability properties of WMV.
+Firstly, we study how sensitive the decision accuracy is to the changes in source \trust{} and \trustworthiness{}, with both the arguments taking fixed values.
+We find that unsurprisingly, decision accuracy decreases with the increasing deviation from \trust{} to \trustworthiness{}, and a sufficiently small deviation barely influences the accuracy.
+Besides, compared with overestimating, underestimating \trustworthiness{} is usually less harmful to the decision accuracy.
+Secondly, we study the influence of \trust{} and \trustworthiness{} in a statistical way.
+Considering that a decision maker may sometimes overestimate source \trustworthiness{} while sometimes underestimate it, the expectation remains correct -- unbiased estimation\footnote{Generally, the estimation error always exists, but it is relatively small and can be zero on average with sufficient data \cite{2013BEREND:estimate_error_0,freedman1963:consistency_bayes}}.
+We define two types of stability based on such unbiased estimation: \emph{Stability of Correctness} and \emph{Stability of Optimality}. \emph{Stability of Correctness} reasons whether the decision accuracy a decision maker believes he achieves (i.e., the accuracy he computes with \trust) equals what he actually achieves (i.e., the accuracy computed with \trustworthiness{}).
+We prove that whatever distribution source \trustworthiness{} follows, as long as the estimation is unbiased, a decision maker gets the accuracy as if the \trustworthiness{} is known -- absolute stability.
+This means that the shape and variance of \trustworthiness{} are irrelevant to the Stability of Correctness.